 Securitization transactions involve a number of risks including credit risk and seller/servicer risk.
 Credit risk arises where the underlying assets fail to perform (e.g., payment rates, dilution, write-offs/losses), such that the credit enhancement is insufficient to protect the Company's investment.
 Seller/servicer risk represents the reliance on the seller and/or servicer of the assets to perform its duties under the securitization agreement and make certain representations and warranties as to the underlying collateral.
 The risks in the securitization loan portfolio are monitored monthly by comparing performance of assets to the structural requirements.
-The Company manages these risks (both pre and post commencement of a position) as part of its comprehensive risk management framework, which is described in the Company's September 30, 2022 Form 10-Q.
+The Company manages these risks (both pre and post commencement of a position) as part of its comprehensive risk management framework, which is described in Truist's Annual Report on Form 10-K for the year ended December 31, 2022 and Quarterly Report on Form 10-Q for the period ended March 31, 2023.